How many times have you heard this content marketing strategy adage?

-Yet you might doubt how creating less fewer blog posts will actually help your website pages rank in the search results.
+Yet you might doubt how creating fewer blog posts will actually help your website pages rank in the search results.

 In the current content climate, just publishing your content creations won’t suffice.
 You’ll need to get out of your cocoon and get your great content in front of your target audience.

 One effective way of getting more eyeballs on your content marketing output is to repurpose content on other platforms, such as social media sites and various marketing publications.